jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 ### **Celebration and microaffirmations**

-Be sure to celebrate all of your mentees' small and large successes.
+Be sure to celebrate **all** of your mentees' small and large successes.
 This has been shown to promote confidence and resilience [@stelter_establishing_2021].

+Be generous complementing or pointing out small success in discussions with your mentees and thank your mentees for performing tasks that they may assist you or your lab.

+For larger successes, consider sharing a meal or other social activity with your lab.
+For virtual or remote lab members this could be playing a game online.

+Again aim to do this with all your mentees/lab members.
+Be mindful about not singling out particular mentees.
+This could further make such lab members feel like they don't actually belong.

 ### **Give feedback with cultural sensitivity**

 It is important to be aware that your mentee may be struggling with feeling like they don't belong when you provide feedback [@stelter_establishing_2021; @lee_natures_2007].
-Try to still be encouraging and acknowledge what is going well and what is progressing when you deliver criticism.
+Thus, when given criticism, certain mentees who may especially feel like they don't belong because of their background differences, may feel very discouraged.
+Try to still be encouraging when delivering criticism by acknowledging what is going well and what is progressing.

+This [article](https://online.alvernia.edu/articles/constructive-criticism-in-the-workplace/) has several good tips for delivering criticism that we will summarize here with our own thoughts:

+1) Allow for a discussion about what went wrong.

+You may learn that your mentee struggled for an entirely different reason than you expected.
+Having a discussion allows you to better determine how your mentee might be able to perform better in the future.

+2) Give criticism in a sandwich.

+Say something positive, deliver the criticism, then say something else positive.

+3) Focus on the actions instead of personality traits.
+Think about how they can improve.

+For example, instead of saying "You seem to have time management issues", you could say something like, "Navigating and prioritizing all these projects is a difficult task and I think we can do better as a team."

+4) Be specific and suggest improvements.

+You want your mentees to know exactly what they should be aiming to improve and why.
+Vague criticism may reduce their confidence and will not help them improve as much as concrete specific suggestions and discussion.

+5) Deliver criticism in private.

+Especially if your mentee is feeling like they don't belong, criticism in front of other lab members can really impact their confidence.
+It can also lead to more unhealthy competitive dynamics between lab members.

+6) Don't surprise your mentees with criticism.

+Build criticism into regular meetings with your mentee.
+Don't create a meeting out of the blue to tell them they need to improve as this may cause excess stress.
+Secondly, criticism can be normalized if it is delivered gently and in the ways we just outlined.

 ### Consider creating a document of **mentor and mentee expectations**.